runpod/pulumi-runpod-native/docs/_index.md

 ---
-title: RunPod
+title: Runpod
-meta_desc: Provides an overview of the RunPod Provider for Pulumi.
+meta_desc: Provides an overview of the Runpod Provider for Pulumi.
 layout: package
 ---

-The RunPod provider for Pulumi can be used to provision [RunPod](https://www.runpod.io) resources.
-The RunPod provider must be configured with RunPod's API keys to deploy and update resources in RunPod.
+The Runpod provider for Pulumi can be used to provision [Runpod](https://www.runpod.io) resources.
+The Runpod provider must be configured with Runpod's API keys to deploy and update resources in Runpod.

 ## Config

-To begin with, please set your RunPod API key using Pulumi.
+To begin with, please set your Runpod API key using Pulumi.

 ```bash
 pulumi config set --secret runpod:token